 This can include an event that is of significant and unexpected nature such that it becomes alarming as a potential public health hazard, e.g. human immunodeficiency virus (HIV) or Creutzfeldt-Jacob Disease (CJD).
-These concerns may be identified by either the NCA or the manufacturer.

-- e) Use Error (for details see section 5) - f) Any other information that becomes available.
+f) Use Error (for details see section 5)

+g) Any other information that becomes available.

-This can include results of testing performed by the manufacturer on its products, or by the user prior to being used on the patient, or by other parties.
-This can also include information from the literature, other scientific documentation or increase in trend (see appendix C)
+This can include information from the literature, other scientific documentation or increase in trend (see appendix C).